Posted in Drunk Driving Charges on July 7, 2017

 Convictions on DUI charges can carry harsh penalties, including lengthy license suspensions, steep fines, mandatory alcohol education requirements and even jail time.
 More serious drunk driving charges that involve multiple prior offenses, injured victims or significantly higher blood alcohol content, can result in lengthy prison sentences.

-A DUI defense attorney can examine the circumstances of the case and the arrest and look for flaws in testing and other information provided by the police in order to challenge any inaccuracies.
+A Glendale DUI lawyer can examine the circumstances of the case and the arrest and look for flaws in testing and other information provided by the police in order to challenge any inaccuracies.
 A defense lawyer can also work to negotiate a plea bargain or deferral of prosecution that protects a defendant’s driving record and criminal record.